-If you are a foreign national who works in the creative industry and you want to come to the UK to practice your profession on a temporary basis, you’ll need to get yourself a Creative Worker Visa.
+If you are a foreign national who works in the creative industry and you want to come to the UK to practice your profession on a temporary basis, you will need to get yourself a Creative Worker Visa.

-Please note: If you’re a professional sportsman, you can no longer apply for this visa and must instead apply for an International Sportsman visa.
+Please note: If you are a professional sportsman, you can no longer apply for this visa and must instead apply for an International Sportsman Visa.

 To be eligible for the visa, you must meet several requirements.

 The visa requires you to demonstrate that you:

 - Are able make a unique contribution to the UK labour market for example you are internationally renowned or are required for continuity

 - Already have a certificate of sponsorship reference number

 - Are to be paid the minimum salary requirements (set by Equity, PACT or BECTU)